cluesurf/term/book/packages.md

-# Package Manager Internals in StarTree
+# Package Manager Internals in TermTree

 This is the package manager section basically, the first prototype implemented in TypeScript.
-The goal is to eventually have it built using star.tree in link text itself.
+The goal is to eventually have it built using term.tree in link text itself.

 This should find the package first and foremost.

-- check the current directory for a special file called `link/deck.tree` and a file called `star.tree`.
+- check the current directory for a special file called `link/deck.tree` and a file called `term.tree`.
   - if it doesn't exist, then try going up one.

 When you encounter a path, you resolve the path.